 Concrete vault or not?

-Anyone looking to come back to earth, should go with a biodegradable casket and not use embalming.
+Anyone looking to come back to earth, should go with a biodegradable casket/wood caskets and not use embalming.
 Don’t eliminate cremation, which is the easiest way to turn your body into dirt.

 Even though it’s rare, the phenomena exist.
 Once a body is placed in a sealed casket, the gases from decomposing cannot escape anymore.
 As the pressure increases, the casket becomes like an overblown balloon.
 However, it’s not going to explode like one.
 But it can spill out unpleasant fluids and gasses inside the casket.